 Rita complains that he's embarrassing her.

 Rita and Zedd take the day off and let Rito have command.
 They spend their time laughing at his incompetence and hanging a few lampshades on the routine.
+For added measure, Finster refuses to make him a monster since he only serves Rita and Zedd.

 The unusually snarky way that Ninjor responds to Master Vile showing him footage of his capture is hilarious, given Ninjor's typically hammy delivery.